icuurd12b42/HotKeySpeak/README.md

 It very old JavaScript engine, not all features are present.

-Requires running with ahk 32bit.
+Requires running with AHK ANSI-32bit runner.

 Sometime the program quits, possibly a internal error